Karim Lamido

 It has an area of 6,620 km^{2} and a population of 195,844 at the 2006 census.

-The southern border of Karim Lamido is the Benue River and it is traversed by several tributaries of that river.
+The southern border of Karim Lamido is the Benue River, and it is traversed by several tributaries of that river.

 The postal code of the area is 662.

-Karim Lamido has various ethnic groups, including Karimjo, Jenjo, Bambuka, Munga Lelau, Munga Dosso, kodei, Dadiya, Bandawa, Wurkun and fulani.
+Karim Lamido has various ethnic groups, including Karimjo, Jenjo, Bambuka, Munga Lelau, Munga Dosso, Kodei, Dadiya, Bandawa, Wurkun, and Fulani.

-It contains about 11 political wards, some of which are Karim 'A', Karim 'B, Bikwin, Amar, Andamin, Jen Ardido, Jen Kaigama, Kwanchi, Didango, Darofai, Bachama etc.
+It contains about 11 political wards, some of which are Karim 'A', Karim 'B', Bikwin, Amar, Andamin, Jen Ardido, Jen Kaigama, Kwanchi, Didango, Darofai, Bachama, etc.

 Climate

-Karim Lamido has 154.58 wet days (42.35% of the time) annually and averages 31.83°C, which is 2.37% warmer than the national average for Nigeria.
+Karim Lamido has 154.58 wet days (42.35% of the time) annually and averages 31.83 °C, which is 2.37% warmer than the national average for Nigeria.

+Settlements

+Karim Lamido Local Government Area (LGA) in Taraba State, Nigeria, consists of numerous towns, villages, and smaller rural settlements distributed across a predominantly agrarian landscape.
+Community listings and administrative directories identify a mix of larger population centres and dispersed villages connected mainly by local access routes rather than major highways.

+Villages and rural settlements

+Among the rural communities within Karim Lamido LGA are the following: